ietf-wg-alto/draft-ietf-alto-unified-props-new/specification.md

 The ResponseEntityBase type is defined in Section 8.4 of [](#RFC7285).

-Specifically, a PropertyMapData object has one member for each entity in the Property Map.
+Specifically, a PropertyMapData object has one member for each entity in the property map.
 The entity's properties are encoded in the corresponding EntityProps object.
 EntityProps encodes one name/value pair for each property, where the property names are encoded as strings of type PropertyName.
 A protocol implementation SHOULD assume that the property value is either